Faculty DSS Resources

 What do I do if I have questions concerning a student’s accommodation?

 Please contact the office that notified you of the student’s accommodation needs with your questions immediately.
-If you have concerns about the implementation of an accommodation, always reach out to the staff person who signed the letter before telling the student that you cannot provide the accommodation.
+If you have concerns about the implementation of an accommodation, always reach out to the office listed on the letter before telling the student that you cannot provide the accommodation.

 What do I do if a student requests accommodations but has not provided a letter?